-Because I knew I was preparing to move my clinical practice from San Francisco to full-time in Marin County the following weekend, my scary thing was to clean out my garage to make room for some of the furniture and books accumulated in 20 years of clinical practice that weren’t going to transfer to the already full office in Marin.
-The public avowal gave me a lot of support the next day as I began sorting through stacks of papers and brochures that had accumulated over the years in the garage, putting into practice some of the teachings about perseverance.
+When I moved my clinical practice from San Francisco to full-time in Marin County, one scary thing was to clean out my garage to make room for some of the furniture and books accumulated in 20 years of clinical practice that weren’t going to transfer to the already full office in Marin.
+As I began sorting through stacks of papers and brochures that had accumulated over the years in the garage, I had to put into practice some of the teachings about perseverance.
 May the exercise below be helpful in persevering in what needs persevering in.]

 How long should you try?
 Until. – Jim Rohn